Insolvent German shipyard snapped up in rare deal

 Luerssen, which has been building ships since 1876, will make job offers to 360 of Peene’s employees, insolvency administrator Brinkmann said.
 Before the insolvency filing, the company had 540 employees.

 He also said several parties, both in Germany and abroad, had shown interest in P+S’s other shipyard, Volkswerft Stralsund.
-He said he was confident Volkswerft Stralsund would be able to resume work in early January on two ferries ordered by Denmark’s DFDS (DFDS.CO).
+He said he was confident Volkswerft Stralsund would be able to resume work in early January on two ferries ordered by Denmark’s DFDS.